LivePersonInc/developer-center/pages/Solutions/CustomerFacingBots/deployingbotschat.md

 You can also use the chatbot simulator in order to learn how to implement the main agent methods provided by the Chat Agent API - [C​lick here](https://github.com/LivePersonInc/agent-sample-app) to review the full code repository on Github.

-### Step 3 - Assign your bot to a LiveEngage campaign and manage bot escalations
+### Step 3 - Assign your bot to a Conversational Cloud campaign and manage bot escalations

 **Assign your bot to a Campaign**

-Once your bot is created, it must be assigned into a LiveEngage campaign in order to be assigned to the right engagements and skills.
+Once your bot is created, it must be assigned into a Conversational Cloud campaign in order to be assigned to the right engagements and skills.

-1. Create a new campaign within LiveEngage by navigating to Campaign Builder and click on new campaign.
+1. Create a new campaign within Conversational Cloud by navigating to Campaign Builder and click on new campaign.

 2. Create a new engagement - this is the button that invites visitors to begin a chat.
 The engagement can be in any format, size, shape of even a simple link (Ensure that in the first step, you select 'conversation type - Live Chat’).